 - Make a heartier soup with the addition of cooked diced chicken, ham, or shrimp.

 - For a vegetarian soup, use vegetable broth instead of chicken stock.

 - Before refrigerating, let the soup cool for 1 to 1 1/2 hours to room temperature.
 This helps maintain food safety standards when putting the soup in the cold fridge.
 It will last in the fridge, covered, for up to three days.

 - Double the recipe to make enough to freeze.
 Portion the soup into 1-cup freezer- and microwave-safe serving containers and freeze individually for up to 6 months.
 To reheat, simply microwave the container until hot.

-- Slow cooker variation: Combine all the ingredients, with the exception of the green onions, in the bowl of a large slow cooker and stir thoroughly to combine.
-Cover and set on low to cook for five hours.
+- Slow cooker variation: Combine all the ingredients, with the exception of the green onion tops, in the bowl of a large slow cooker and stir thoroughly to combine.
+Cover and set on low; cook for about 3 to 4 hours.
 Slice the green onions and top the soup with them right before serving.

 - Instant Pot variation: Set the Instant Pot to saute and add the butter and olive oil to the bowl to heat.
 Add the white part of the green onions, the garlic, and celery.
 Sauté for about 2 minutes.
 Add the chicken stock, tomatoes, okra, corn, and Creole seasoning; cover the pot and turn the vent to the sealing position.
 Select manual, high pressure, and set the time to 2 minutes.
 When the time is up, let the pressure release naturally for 5 minutes.
 Carefully turn the knob to the venting position to release the remaining pressure.
 Garnish servings with the green onion tops.